Building Capacity for Organizational Change

 In CCISD, professional learning is defined as a continuous improvement process designed to increase student success by fostering the individual and collective capacity of each CCISD team member.
 In CCISD:

-- We believe that professional learning should be designed for a clear and compelling purpose which aligns with the CCISD Strategic Plan and is evaluated based on changes in practice that enhance the educational experiences of each student.
+- We believe that professional learning should be designed for a clear and compelling purpose that aligns with the CCISD Strategic Plan and is evaluated based on changes in practice that enhance the educational experiences of each student.

 - We believe that professional learning should be personalized to build the capacity of each team member to support each student in optimizing his or her potential.